-If you have decided to sit for CLAT 2018, take a structured approach towards your preparation.
+If you are opting to appear for CLAT 2019, take a structured approach towards your preparation.
 Organise your test prep into three modules –

 a.
 Concept module – Brush up your concepts.
 If required, join a weekday batch to instil self discipline.
 This will also build peer pressure, with all like-minded, serious aspirants will start interacting under one roof.
 There should be a periodic assessment of your learning.

 b.
 Application module – Once concepts are well covered, it is time to ‘apply’ those concepts into practice.
 These questions should be of easy to moderate difficulty level.
 Ensure you spend more time on your weaker areas.
 Don’t get swayed away by mental satisfaction of heavy scoring in areas of comfort.
 This will only lead to self fulfilling prophecy.
 To aim for the topmost league of NLUs, leave no stone unturned!!